syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Filtering.md

 ## Ignore Diacritic Sensitivity

-By default, SfMultiColumnDropDownControl filters or auto completes the diacritic letters contains data by typing the diacritic letter in the editor.
-You can ignore the diacritic sensitive filtering or auto complete by disabling the [AllowDiacriticSensitiveFiltering](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl.html#Syncfusion_UI_Xaml_Grid_SfMultiColumnDropDownControl_AllowDiacriticSensitiveFiltering) property.
+By default, SfMultiColumnDropDownControl filters or auto completes the data based on input character only.
+For example, if we type normal character in editor, the record which contains diacritic character will not be filtered or auto completed.
+If you want to filter or auto complete data that contains diacritic character also while typing normal character in editor, you can disable the diacritic sensitive filtering or auto complete by disabling the [AllowDiacriticSensitiveFiltering](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfMultiColumnDropDownControl.html#Syncfusion_UI_Xaml_Grid_SfMultiColumnDropDownControl_AllowDiacriticSensitiveFiltering) property.

 {% tabs %}
 {% highlight xml %}